kulvait/KCT_doc/den-format.md

 ```
 This extended format was implemented in DEN file openner from commit 9d5696, version 1.3.1.
 This extended format was implemented in denpy from commit 21ded7, version 1.2.1.
+This extended format was implemented in ctiol from commit 618aec3c0bf.

 ## Deprecated extended implementation
 There is one more implementation of extended format, which just change dimension describing parameter from uint16 to uint32 and adds possibility of y-majority.
 It is now deprecated and will not be used in the future.